-As well as the engineering aspects we also cover energy economics and markets including cost/ benefit/ tariff/risk analysis of renewables compared with traditional fossil fuel and nuclear energy sources.
+As well as the engineering aspects this programme also covers energy economics and markets including cost/ benefit/ tariff/risk analysis of renewables compared with traditional fossil fuel and nuclear energy sources.
 Socio-economic, energy security and political issues are addressed as well as environmental factors of different energy sources.

-As well as specialist renewable modules the programme also delivers a wide range of related supporting subjects including:
+In addition to the specialist renewable energy and sustainable modules the programme also delivers a wide range of related supporting subjects including:

 - Mechanical and electrical engineering

-- Thermo Fluids, turbo machinery & Energy conversion
+- Maintenance and Safety Systems

+- o Engineering modelling and structural analysis.

-- Aerodynamics
+- Structures

 - Business research

-- Composite materials

-- Engineering modelling and structural analysis.